Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Introduction

 This article makes the following contributions. \emph{First}, we propose an identifiable Latency–Response Theory (LaRT) model through jointly modeling response accuracy and chain-of-thought length.
-LaRT introduces a key correlation parameter $\rho\in(-1,1)$ between latent ability and the latent speed, allowing the two signals to complement one another in estimating model proficiency.
-We establish rigorous identifiability guarantees for LaRT.
-These results are crucial to trustworthy LLM evaluation, ensuring reliable inference while laying a solid foundation for potential extensions to other joint modeling scenarios.
-We demonstrate the benefits of this joint modeling approach through both theoretical asymptotic analysis and simulation studies.
-Theoretically, we illustrate that LaRT yields shorter confidence intervals for latent trait estimation compared to IRT for a fixed sample size.
-In simulation studies, LaRT achieves significantly higher estimation accuracy than IRT across all model parameters.
+LaRT introduces a key unknown correlation parameter $\rho\in(-1,1)$ between latent ability and the latent speed, allowing the two signals to complement one another in estimating model proficiency.
+We establish rigorous identifiability guarantees to ensure reliable inference for the LLM evaluation.
+Furthermore, our theoretical asymptotic analysis and simulation studies demonstrate that LaRT yields shorter confidence intervals and significantly higher estimation accuracy than IRT.

 \emph{Second}, we develop an efficient stochastic approximation Expectation-Maximization (SAEM) algorithm to estimate population parameters and individual latent traits of the LLMs.
-To adapt SAEM to the LaRT setting, we develop tailored implementation strategies that ensure both computational efficiency and algorithmic stability.
-Specifically, to accelerates each SAEM iteration, we design an effective latent-trait sampler that avoids MCMC.
-Leveraging the probit link and recent analytical results for probit models with normal priors \citep{durante2019Conjugate}, we show that the latent traits admit a simple two-step sampling scheme based solely on efficient normal and truncated-normal draws \citep{li2025Sparse}.
-Further, we introduce a fast spectral initialization that enhances estimation quality and stability.
-This method extends the SVD-based procedure of \citet{zhang2020note} to the multimodal response-accuracy/CoT setting by adding CoT-specific steps under the LaRT hierarchy.
-This initialization procedure avoids the burn-in phase of classical SAEM and substantially reduces the number of required iterations.
-After estimating the population parameters, individual latent traits are obtained via maximum-a-posteriori (MAP) estimation, which reduces to convex optimization problems.
+To accelerate and stabilize SAEM iterations, we design an MCMC-free latent-trait sampler.
+After estimating the population parameters, individual latent traits are obtained via maximum-a-posteriori (MAP) estimation, which reduces to a convex optimization problem.